AustinOliverHaskell/TemplateCommand/README.md

 Turns on verbose mode.
 You'll get any debug statements I left in here, so do with that what you will.

+>-z, --show_templates

+Shows all templates that are available to use, also lists the directory in which tt is looking.

 # Options

 >-f, --file